elasekness/RNASeq_workshop/Day3.md

 	tx2gene = read.table("tx2gene.txt", header=T, sep='\t')
 	txi = tximport(files, type="salmon", tx2gene=tx2gene)

-> The first command specifies the path to our files. <br>
+> The first command specifies the path to our files.
+This would be necessary if our files were not in our current working dirctory. <br>
 > The second command names the files.  **These names should be in the same order as listed in our experimental design table.** <br>
 > We import the `tx2gene.txt` file as a table or dataframe, specifying that it has a header and the columns/fields are separated by tabs. <br>
-> Finally, we create the txi object, which will summarize transcript-level abundances to the gene-level. <br>
+> Finally, we create the `txi` object, which will summarize transcript-level abundances to the gene-level. <br>
 > In our case, the abundances will not change because the transcripts are equivalent to the genes. <br>
-> **Note** including the option `countsFromAbundance=“lengthScaledTPM”` in the tximport command removes read count correlation with length as needed for the DESeq2 analysis.
+> **Note** including the option `countsFromAbundance=“lengthScaledTPM”` in the `tximport` command removes read count correlation with length as needed for the DESeq2 analysis.
 However, the `DESeqDataSetFromTximport()` function will do this for us when we create our DESeqDataSet object.

-The `txi` object contains the matrices for abundance (TPM), counts, and length from our sf files.
+The `txi` object contains the matrices for abundance (TPM), counts, and gene length.
 You can get the names of the matrices and access the information in the matrices with the following commands.

 	names(txi)
 	head(txi$counts)

-> `head` returns the first few lines of the counts table, just as it does on our VMs. <br>
+> **`head`** returns the first few lines of the counts table, just as it does on our VMs with the corresponding SHELL command. <br>

 ## Create a table that specifies the experimental design.